 A number of different examinations and tests are usually required to diagnose Lymphoma and to determine the subtype and stage of the lymphoma.

 Depending on your situation, the doctor may use some or all of these tests to determine the best way to treat this cancer.
 Information from the following sources will help the doctor determine the diagnosis:

-- Your family's history of disease, your personal illness history, your general health status, etc.
+- Your health history: Including your family's history of disease, your personal illness history, your general health status, etc.

 From the DVD - "Your Journey of Lymphoma Treatments"